 We will require copies of the Portuguese Fiscal Card and Passport / Cartão de Residência.

 4.9.
 Ficha Técnica da Habitação

-This document provides global information about the property, including materials which were used, names and contacts of suppliers, builder, etc.
+This document provides global information about the property, including materials which were used, names and contacts of suppliers, builders, etc.

 This document is NOT required for:

 a) Properties built before the 7th of August 1951;